fieldtrip/website/workshop/trento.md

 The ls statement shows the list of files in the present directory, and you can visually check that the contents are correct and e.g. not in another subfolder.
 You should see a long list of ft_xxx.m functions.

-The addpath(pwd) statement adds the present working directory, i.e. the directory containing the fieldtrip main functions.
+The addpath(pwd) statement adds the present working directory, i.e. the directory containing the FieldTrip main functions.
 The ft_defaults command ensures that all required subdirectories are added to the path.

 If you get the error "can't find the command ft_defaults" you should check the present working directory.

 {% include markup/danger %}
 Please do NOT use the graphical path management tool from MATLAB.
 In this hands-on session we'll manage the path from the command line, but in general you are much better off using the startup.m file than the path GUI.

-Please do NOT add fieldtrip with all subdirectories, subdirectories will be added automatically when needed, but only when needed.
+Please do NOT add FieldTrip with all subdirectories, subdirectories will be added automatically when needed, but only when needed.
 {% include markup/end %}

-After installing fieldtrip to your path, you change into the tutorial directory
+After installing FieldTrip to your path, you change into the tutorial directory

     cd path_to_directory/tutorial